lsaffel/morecplusplus/README.md

    10 times the reversed number in a while loop.
    Note that if the original number ends in 0, then
    that digit is left off of the reversed number.
+3. Do while loop.
+   Allowing a max of 3 PIN guesses before locking.